 Luisa’s husband pursued her sexually with great passion during their first year of marriage, but that changed.
 Ramon began getting up at night and sleeping on the couch.
 He explained that his back was giving him problems and that sleeping on the couch was more comfortable.
-Luisa, however, feared that it meant his sexual interest in her was diminishing.
+Past sexual experiences caused Luisa to fear that his sexual interest in her was diminishing.
 “It’s like he’s leaving me on purpose,” she shared.
 “He’s been initiating sex less often, and I think it’s because he is not happy with our sex life.”

 Luisa’s first and second husband both left her for other women; her fear ghost believed Ramon would as well.
 Even though Ramon explained that his behavior was related to back pain, Luisa’s fears caused her to judge his motives in a negative way; she believed that his sleeping on the couch was a sign that his desire for her was waning.